 4.5.1 Prismatic Uniaxial Flexure Bars

-This section is, for example, as that used in ASTM C1161, Standard Test Method for Flexural Strength of Advanced Ceramics at Ambient Temperature.
+This section is, for example, the standard procedure used in ASTM C1161, Standard Test Method for Flexural Strength of Advanced Ceramics at Ambient Temperature.
+Application-matched procedures are also allowed.

 4.5.1.1 Grinding Procedure